Unagi: Sustainability

 Seafood Watch, a sustainable seafood advisory list, recommends that consumers avoid eating unagi due to significant pressures on worldwide freshwater eel populations.
+The dwindling population of unagi species are not only caused by overfishing, but also due to its complex lifecycle and vulnerability to climate change as well as man-made shifts in oceanic and inland environment.
 All three eel species used as unagi have seen their population sizes greatly reduced in the past half century.
 For example, catches of the European eel have declined about 80% since the 1960s.
-The Japanese Ministry of the Environment has officially added Japanese eel to the “endangered” category of the country's Red List of animals ranging from “threatened” to “extinct”.
+The Japanese Ministry of the Environment has officially added Japanese eel to the "endangered" category of the country's Red List of animals ranging from "threatened" to "extinct".

 Although about 90% of freshwater eel consumed in the U.S. are farm-raised, they are not bred in captivity.
 Instead, young eels are collected from the wild and then raised in various enclosures.
 In addition to wild eel populations being reduced by this process, eels are often farmed in open net pens which allow parasites, waste products, and diseases to flow directly back into wild eel habitat, further threatening wild populations.
 Freshwater eels are carnivores and as such are fed other wild-caught fish, adding another element of unsustainability to current eel farming practices.

+To avoid further declines in wild populations and to ensure sustainability, it is necessary to establish a closed-cycle aquaculture system in which unagi are raised from eggs to adulthood in a controlled environment, induced to spawn, and their offspring are then reared to maturity in successive generations.
+In 1973, Hokkaido University succeeded in hatching eel eggs in a laboratory for the first time in the world.
+Since the 1990s, research on the full life-cycle culture of unagi has been led primarily by the Japan Fisheries Research and Education Agency.
+In 2010, researchers achieved a world-first by successfully inducing spawning in captive-bred adult unagi that had themselves been raised from artificially obtained eggs.

+As of 2016, the production cost per fully farmed unagi was approximately 40,000 yen.
+By 2026, this cost had been reduced to about 1,800 yen, or one twenty-second of the earlier figure.
+A key breakthrough in this method was the development of a low-cost feed derived from chicken eggs suitable for juvenile fish.
+Despite these advances, production costs remain roughly three times higher than those of conventional aquaculture, and further reductions are considered necessary for widespread commercial adoption.

+In May 2026, Aeon Co., Ltd. began retail sales of fully farmed unagi, marking the first such commercial offering worldwide.